timmuller/themoviedb/README.md

 ```

 For a complete list of methods currently available in `Movie` objects, type
-`help(tmdb.Movie` on the python prompt.
+`help(tmdb.Movie)` on the Python prompt.

-If movie search hangs, use `limit=True`:
+If movie search hangs for too long, use `limit=True`:
 `movies = tmdb.Movies("matrix", limit=True)`.
 Now movie search only returns the
-first page of result.
+first page of results.

 User Authentication
 -------------------